CTrain: Downtown Transit Mall

 As part of the construction of the original South leg, nine single-platform stations were built along the 7th Avenue South transit mall, which formed the 7th Avenue free fare zone.
 All nine stations opened May 25, 1981.
 The tracks run at grade in a semi-exclusive right of way, shared with buses, city and emergency vehicles.
 This is a free-fare zone intended to act as a downtown people mover.
 Fares are only required after trains exit the downtown core.

 Westbound stations used to consist of Olympic Plaza (formerly 1 Street E, renamed in 1987), 1 Street W, 4 Street W, and 7 Street W. Eastbound stations consisted of 8 Street W, 6 Street W, 3 Street W, Centre Street and City Hall (formerly 2 Street E, renamed in 1987).

 When the Northeast leg opened on April 27, 1985, two stations were added: 3 Street E serving Westbound Blue Line trains only and 10 Street W, a centre-loading platform, which served as the terminus of both Red and Blue lines, until the Northwest leg opened in 1987, after which it was the terminus for the Blue line only.

-As part of Calgary's refurbishment project, 3 Street E and Olympic Plaza stations have been decommissioned and replaced by the new gateway City Hall station in 2011.
+As part of Calgary's refurbishment project, 3 Street E and Olympic Plaza stations have been decommissioned and consolidated into the new gateway City Hall station in 2011.
 10 Street W was decommissioned and replaced with the Downtown West–Kerby (formerly called 11 Street W) station in 2012.